haiquangtran/Exam-Notes/DEVELOPING-MICROSOFT-AZURE-SOLUTIONS.md

         - Can configure a Vms scale set's scaling capabilites in the template.
    - Notes:
      - All deployment slots for the same Web App are hosted within the same Virtual Machine (VM).
 This is especially important to remember when stress testing a non-production deployment slot before swapping it into production.
 A significant amount of load on a non-production deployment slot can affect the performance of the live, production Web App.
+  - Defining and using request handler mappings
+    - Request handler mappings, or handler,s instruct websites how to handle requests for files with particular file extensions by running a script that processes the request.
+    - These handlers are invoked instead of websites performing furter processing on the request (e.g. if handler is configured, the request does not get to ASP.NET).
+    - Set these in the azure portal in your website settings/application settings and scroll down to handler mappings.
+      - Note: the processor path has to be an absolute path.
+  - Defining and using Virtual directories and virtual applications
+    - Use virtual directories to define a hierarchy of web content that is potentially different from the physical directory structure of the web content as it appears on disk.
+    - Can change how the hierarchy is exposed to the brwoser without altering the file structure, and you can collapse deeply nested directory strcutures by reprsenting them with a top-level virtual directory. i.e. you can create a VD such as /images to map to the physical path of the iamges site/wwwroot/static/content/current/images etc
+    - Can also isolate a VD within it's own w3wp.exe worked process by making it an application. i.e. Might ahve 3 separate web applications: /website, /blog, /store (configure and run as virtual applications under the same website)
+    - Create under website settings: to make this a virtual application, select the application checkbox.
+  - Custom domain names:
+    -  The IP address that you get by following the preceding steps will change if you move your website to a Free web hosting plan, if you delete and re-create it, or if you subsequently enable SSL with the IP-based type.
+This can also happen unintentionally if you reach your spending limit and the website is changed to the Free web hosting plan mode.
+If the IP address changes and you are using an A record to map your custom domain to your website, you will need to update the value of the A record to use the new IP address.
+  - Using certificates with your custom domain
+    - Custom domain names and SSL certificates are linked.
+To create a certificate, you need a custom domain name.
+High level steps:
+      - Complete steps for enabling custom domain for your website
+      - Create a certifcate signing request (CSR) on a local machine using one of the tools: IIS manager, Open SSL, Makecert, Certreq.exe and CertMgr.msc
+      - Request a certificate from a certificate authority, and submit your CSR as part of that request
+      - Using the tool you used to gerenate the CSR (running on the same machine), export the certficate as a personal information exchange (*.pfx) file that bundles both the private and public keys
+      - Upload the .pfx certifcate to your website using portal
+      - Bind your domain name to the uploaded certificate using the portal
+      - Certificate requirements in Azure:
+        - must contain both public and private keys
+        - needs to be created for key exchange and ultimately must be exportable to a .pfx file
+        - Subject name in the certificate must match the domain used to access the website
+        - The certificate needs to use 2,048-bit encryption at minimum.
+  - Summary
+    - App settings, connection strings, handlers, and Virtual directories can be configured using the management portal under your website settings
+    - Custom domains can be mappyed to your websites, but doing so requires you to validate ownership fot he domain by adding a record to DNS
+    - Websites can be configured to use SSL and support utilizing multiple certificates per website instance
+    - Beyond using the portal, you can manage websites by using the API, PowerShell, and the xplat-cli.
 ## **Design and implement a storage and data strategy**
   - Azure Storage and Azure SQL Database are important in Microsoft Azure PaaS strategy for storage.
   - Azure Storage